erikbelusic/farmhouse/readme.md

 # Farmhouse

-A form of "The official Laravel local development environment."
+A fork of "The official Laravel local development environment."

 Official documentation [is located here](http://laravel.com/docs/5.0/homestead).